Important phone numbers and next steps.

 If your card is declined or rejected during a transaction, this may be due to fraud prevention or because you don’t have enough available credit to complete a transaction.

 We do everything we can to keep you and your money safe.
 We use advanced technology and specially developed fraud detection systems to spot unusual activity on your account.
 On occasion, if we spot something suspicious, we’ll prevent the transaction from being authorised and contact you to check that it’s genuine.
 We appreciate that this can be inconvenient if it happens, however keeping your money safe is extremely important to us.
 A common reason for a payment being declined relates to incorrect details being used.
-Always ensure that correct details are used to make the transaction such as correct card number, expiry date and cvv code (the last 3 digits on the signature strip).
+Always ensure that correct details are used to make the transaction such as correct card number, expiry date and CVV code (the last 3 digits on the signature strip), and where necessary, the correct Visa Secure password and one-time passcode.

-To be eligible for a Co-operative Bank credit card, you must be over 18, a UK resident and have an income of £10,000 or more.
-Other criteria may apply, please see card eligibility before applying.
+To be eligible for a Co-operative Bank credit card, you must be over 18, a UK resident, have an income of £10,000 or more, and other criteria may apply for each type of credit card.

 You can make payments to your credit card in a number of ways.
 Find an option that suits you.